 Five minutes later he tugged at my sleeve, demanding more cash for rubber jewellery; it was a proud moment.
 I thrust the coins in to his palm and told him that he could outstay his welcome at the craft stall with my blessing.

 This was the last straw for the love-rival, and he told my son that their friendship was history.
 All three of them are now sharing dormitory space with each other for the next five days alongside the Inferno Twins.

 Through the miracle of modern technology I can check the twists and turns of my child’s tangled love life in real time, because the activity centre uploads photos to their website on a daily basis.

-Early evening finds both of us hunched over the ipad viewing the latest upload, like witches peering into a cauldron waiting for the vapours to make sense.
+Early evening finds my wife and I hunched over the ipad viewing the latest upload, like witches peering into a cauldron waiting for the vapours to make sense.

 The first post revealed a picture of all the kids grouped together.
 They were sat on the grass beside a dramatic cliff face, wearing brightly-coloured waterproofs.